-To earn an Associate in Arts in Philosophy for Transfer (AA-T in Philosophy), students must complete the following:
+To earn an AA-T in Philosophy, students must complete the following:

-- 1. 60 CSU transferable semester units. - 2.
+- 1. 60 semester or 90 quarter CSU transferable units. - 2.
 Minimum grade point average (GPA) of at least 2.0 in all CSU transferable coursework.
 While a minimum of 2.0 is required for admission, some majors may require a higher GPA. - 3.
-Completion of 18-20 specified major units.
-All courses in the major must be completed with a grade of C or better (title 5 §55063). - Certified completion of the Intersegmental General Education Transfer Curriculum (IGETC for CSU) pattern.
+A minimum of 18-20 specified major units.
+All courses in the major must be completed with a grade of C or better (Title 5 §55063). - Certified completion of the California State University General Education-Breadth pattern or the Intersegmental General Education Transfer Curriculum (IGETC for CSU) pattern.